 MLP receives dynamic commissions for contract adjustments that involve extended insurance coverage.
-Similarly to commission from the brokering of the basic policy, these are recognised when the dynamic increase takes effect.
+As is the case with commissions from the brokerage of the basic policy, these are recognised when the dynamic increase takes effect.

 In the old-age provision and health insurance consulting field, MLP receives commission payments pertaining to the management of contracts for ongoing support of the policyholder.
-The service is performed over a period of time, which leads to a situation in which respective revenue is to be recognised over time.
-The contractual conditions stipulate payment within around three months.
+The service is performed over a time period, which leads to a situation in which respective revenue is to be recognised over time.
+The contractual conditions stipulate a payment within around three months.